 Further Reading: How to baste before sewing

-TIP #8: Try a Zig Zag
+8. Try a Zig Zag

-Difficult fabrics such as stretch or tulle may need an adjustment in your type of stitch in order to prevent seam puckering.
+Difficult fabrics in garments such as stretch or tulle may need an adjustment in your type of stitch in order to prevent seam puckering.
 Try using a very small zigzag stitch to get away from straight stitches that tend to pull and wrinkle.
 This works especially well for stretch fabrics and tulle.

 Try a zig-zag with a width of 1 and a length of 2.5 and see if that makes a difference.

-Further Reading: How to sew stretch fabric and how to sew tulle
+Further Reading: How to sew stretch fabric and How to sew tulle

-Tip #9: Check the Throat Plate
+9. Check the Throat Plate

 Check the throat plate of your machine.
 Small nicks can affect the tension and cause fabrics to wrinkle.
 These nicks are usually caused by a broken needle or sewing over pins.
 If it has been a while since you have had your machine serviced or checked this is quite common.
 Often you can gently sandpaper the nicks to extend the life of your throat plate.
 If yours does need replacing, these are usually quite inexpensive.